braedenkloke/model-campus-evacuation/README.md

 [DEVS](https://en.wikipedia.org/wiki/DEVS) model and simulation of a university campus evacuation using [Cadmium](https://devssim.carleton.ca/).

 ## Usage
-To interactively create a scenario and execute a simulation, run
+To interactively create a scenario and execute a simulation, create a Python virtual environment then run
 ```
 python integration.py
 ```